 If you are not already registered to vote, you can still vote by mail.
 When you request an absentee ballot, a voter registration application will be sent with your ballot materials.
 Complete the application and follow the instructions to return it along with your ballot.

-Request a ballot by getting an application from our office or download it from our website and return it:
+Request a ballot by getting an application from our office and return it:

 -or- by email: email@example.com

 Or register online at he Minnesota Secretary of State.

 After you submit the application, an absentee ballot will be sent to you.
 Ballot requests will be processed and ballots sent out within 24 business hours of receipt, but may take up to five business days to arrive in the mail.
 There is no deadline by which you must request an absentee ballot, however it is essential you allow enough time both for the ballot to reach you and for you to return it to Elections & Voter Services.
 Plan to allow a minimum of seven days to request and return a ballot by mail.

 Mail your ballot so that it is received by Election Day

 Hand deliver your ballot during business hours any time up until 3 p.m. on Election Day to:

 Minneapolis Elections & Voter Services, 980 E Hennepin Ave Minneapolis, MN 55414-1314